espnet/espnet/doc/espnet2_tutorial.md

       subsampling_factor (conv2d only): Subsampling factor of the input block, either 2, 4 or 6. (int, default = 4)
       dropout_rate_pos_enc: Dropout rate for the positional encoding layer, if used. (float, default = 0.0)

-The only mandatory parameter is `body_conf`, where a list of configurations for each block of the encoder body architecture need to be given.
-Each block has its own set of mandatory and optional parameters depending on the type:
+The only mandatory configuration is `body_conf`, defining the encoder body architecture block by block.
+Each block has its own set of mandatory and optional parameters depending on the type, defined by `block_type`:

     # Conv 1D
-    - block_type: conv1d
+    - **block_type: conv1d**
       dim_output: Output dimension. (int)
       kernel_size: Size of the context window. (int or Tuple) stride (optional): Stride of the sliding blocks. (int or tuple, default = 1)